Final EU warning for 5 nations on pollution

 Particulate matter, from road traffic, agriculture and industrial emissions, is also a risk to health.

+Only five of the 28 EU member states -- Ireland, Estonia, Malta, Cyprus and Latvia -- did not infringe EU limits on air quality in 2014, a European Commission spokeswoman said.

-More than 400,000 EU citizens die prematurely each year because of overall poor air quality, the EU Commission said.
+More than 400,000 EU citizens die prematurely each year because of overall poor air quality, the European Commission said.